ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/purchasing-how-correct-cancel-unpaid-purchase-invoices.md

 ---
-title: Amend or Cancel Unpaid Purchase Invoices | Microsoft Docs
+title: Amend or Cancel Unpaid Purchase Invoices (contains video)
 description: Explains how to correct, cancel, or undo a posted purchase invoice and automatically create a purchase credit memo.
 author: SorenGP